Military Honors Are Available For All Veterans

 Discharged Under Anything Other Than A Dishonorable Discharge

 Veteran Military Honors

 Section 578 of Public Law 106-65 of the National Defense Authorization Act (passed January/2000 ) mandates that the United States Armed Forces shall provide the rendering of honors in a military funeral for any eligible veteran if requested by his or her family.
 As mandated by federal law, an honor guard detail for the burial of an eligible veteran shall consist of no fewer than two members of the Armed Forces.

 One member of the detail shall be a representative of the parent armed service of the deceased veteran.
 The honor guard detail will, at a minimum, perform a ceremony that includes the folding and presenting of the flag of the United States to the next of kin and the playing of Taps which will be played by a lone bugler, if available, or by audio recording.

-The Military Honors forms, for the apppropriate branch of the service, are below.
+The Military Honors forms, for the appropriate branch of the service, are below.
 They should be completed and send to the appropriate address, so the military may make appropriate preparations.
 If you wish, we could make the arrangements for you.

 The flag is folded 13 times and each fold has a meaning which is described below.
-We have assisted many families who have had this service performed and it is very special for the family, as well as for us as well as all looking on.
+We assist many families all the time who have military honors – it is very special for the family.
+Your facilitator will be happy to take pictures with your camera of the honors ceremony.